Grammarly for Chrome- The Step by Step Guide to Using Grammarly Chrome Extension in 2023

 Benefits of Using Grammarly Extension With Google Chrome

-The greatest bright side of Grammarly is the absurd ease of use.
+The greatest bright side of Grammarly is its absurd ease of use.
 It’s only a matter of installing the extension and activating it.

 Grammarly extension for Chrome works on every website and error detections are automatic as you type your text.

-It is also important to note that Grammarly suggestions are nearly 100% accurate.
+It is also important to note that Grammarly’s suggestions are nearly 100% accurate.

 Drawbacks of Using Grammarly Extension on Google Chrome

 The Grammarly for Chrome extension is an awesome tool for bloggers and everyone else.
 However, even though it has some incredible benefits, there are some drawbacks to it.

 First, Grammarly only supports English.
 That means any non-English words, acronyms, or industry-specific terms will be flagged as errors.